mark-5-9/mark59-pages/README.md

   <ul>
     <li>Java 17+ is now required for all Mark59 components</li>
    	<li>UI Scripting : (Bug) Comma separation of BROWSER_LAUNCH_ARGS didn't allow for any Argument option that itself may contain multiple
    	comma-separated values.
 Multiple arguments within BROWSER_LAUNCH_ARGS can now be separated by a semi-colon (;), or the characters
    	",--" used to indicate the start of the next argument (white space between the comma and dashes allowed).
    	This allows commas to be used to separate values in a multi-value argument.</li>
  	<li>UI Scripting and Metrics-API : Version numbers are printed for both the mark59-metrics-api and the first Mark59UI script
  	(on the classpath).Previously, a generic version number (actually for mark59-core) was printed, meaning there was no indication in the printout if different Mark59 versions of a UI script and the mark59-metrics-api were present.</li>
+ 	<li>UI Scripting : Additional (User defined) Parameters now displayed at top of parameter list on the JMeter Java Request Panel.</li>
  	<li>Trends Graph : Now displays a controlled error message when disallowed SQL is attempted, rather that the default error page.</li>
  	<li>Dependencies Updated: commons-lang3 added to Mark59-core (commons-lang3 has been removed from JMeter)</li>
  	<li>Dependencies Updated: spring-boot to 4.0.6, selenium to 4.47.0 (chrome v147), playwright to 1.59.0</li>
   </ul>